-The Company's activities expose it to a variety of financial risks: Market price risk, credit risk and liquidity risk.
+The Company's activities expose it to a variety of financial risks:, credit risk and liquidity risk.
 The Company's overall risk management programme seeks to minimise potential adverse effects on the Company's financial performance.
 None of these risks are hedged.